Lolliedieb/lolMiner-releases/README.md

 |  --pl arg (=*)  | The power limit used for the GPUs.
 Cards are separated with a comma. "*" can be used to skip a card. |
 |  --fan arg (=*)  | The % of the fan used for the GPUs.
 Cards are separated with a comma. "*" can be used to skip a card. |
 |  --no-oc-reset  |  To avoid reset the overclock settings applied when ending the miner |

+### lolMiner 1.93

+_Changes_
+- Significantly improved core requirements and efficiency of AMD GPUs mining Conflux (-a OCTOPUS).
+Some core bound cards (e.g. all RX Vega, RX 5700 (XT), RX 6700XT) **gain up to 30%+ in speed** at same set clocks, other cards like 6900XT or 7900 series now allow for a significantly lower core clock to achieve peak performance and thus saving energy.
+- Added support to mine Cortex for AMD RX 7000 series.

+_Notes_
+- 8G AMD cards are tested to work up to epoch 241 (about 5 further month) on Linux provided quite modern drivers.
+12 and 16G cards will continue working beyond this point.

+_Fixes_
+- Fixed a bug causing RX 6700 and 6600 to not start Cortex mining.

 ### lolMiner 1.92